… yes, of course I still remember the day as clearly as if it was yesterday…you putting the Korowai around me, the priest, our whanau…

 Loneliness of one person in a marriage might be an indicator of a marriage in trouble.
 Not all people who are married let their partner know how lonely they are, and not all marriages in trouble end in divorce.
 However, divorce is a reasonable indicator that one or both of the couples had experienced some loneliness in their marriage.

-Stats NZ recent publication shows that couples that married in 1992 had a 1 in 5 chance of being divorced within a decade.
+A Stats NZ publication showed that couples that married in 1992 had a 1 in 5 chance of being divorced within a decade.
 That rose to an almost 2 in 5 chance of divorce within 25 years of getting married.

-The provisional 2017 statistics show that the divorce rate (number of divorces per 1,000 existing marriages) was 8.4, and the median duration of marriages and civil unions ending in divorce was 14 years.
+The 2018 statistics show that the divorce rate (number of divorces per 1,000 existing marriages) was 7.7, which corresponded to the lowest annual number of divorces since 1980.

 These figures do not include what is happening in the many de facto relationships of couples in New Zealand.
 In 2013 almost 21% of those in a partnership were in a de facto relationship.
 Even without having the same legal bonds of a marriage, many de facto couples might experience similar levels of loneliness when they believe their relationship is in trouble.